- Know Your Team.

 - … And an Open-Door Policy.

-Although you may be confident in what your employee can do, don’t doom them to failure by being unavailable for questions or concerns.
+Although you may be confident in what your employees can do, don’t doom them to failure by being unavailable for questions or concerns.
 An open-door policy will help employees complete assignments correctly, and the one-on-one time will also give you a chance to work on step number 1 – knowing your team.

 - Be the Example!